 Rebecca A. Tuuri

 Rebecca Tuuri joined the University of Southern Mississippi history faculty in the fall of 2013.
 She is a native of the Gulf South—growing up in New Orleans and then attending Rice University in Houston for BAs in history and studio art.
-She then ventured to the north for her PhD in U.S. women’s and gender history from Rutgers University, only to return south to teach first at Tulane and now at USM.
+She then ventured north, earning her PhD in U.S. women’s and gender history from Rutgers University, only to return south to teach first at Tulane and now at USM.

-She has taught survey courses in African American, United States, and Women’s and Gender history, as well as specialized courses on slavery, the civil rights movement, and modern America.
+She has taught survey courses in African American, United States, World Civilizations, and Women’s and Gender history, as well as specialized courses on the Civil Rights Movement, and modern America.